+415 TBCA art.
+2.35-1.

-In 1997, TBCA article 2.35-1 was amended to address the ambiguity created by Fliegler and to clarify that contracts and transactions between a corporation and its directors and officers or in which a director or officer has a financial interest are valid notwithstanding that interest as long as any one of the following are met: (i) the disinterested directors of the corporation approve the transaction after disclosure of the interest, (ii) the shareholders of the corporation approve the transaction after disclosure of the interest or (iii) the transaction is fair.
-TBOC § 21.418 mirrors these clarifications.
-Under the Texas Corporate Statues, if any one of these conditions is met, the contract will be considered valid notwithstanding the fact that the director or officer has an interest in the transaction.
-TBCA art.
+any one of these conditions is met, the contract will be considered valid notwithstanding the fact that the director or officer has an interest in the transaction.
+These provisions rely heavily on the statutory definitions of "disinterested" contained in TBCA art.
 1.02 and TBOC § 1.003.
 Under these definitions, a director will be considered "disinterested" if the director is not a party to the contract or transaction or does not otherwise have a material financial interest in the outcome of the contract.